psnact/SimplePresenter/USAGE.md

    - The main operator window will open
    - Two additional windows will appear:
      - **Projection Output** (for projector/second screen)
-     - **Livestream Preview** (for monitoring stream output)
+     - **Secondary Preview** (for monitoring another output)

 2. **Initial Setup**
    - Go to **Tools → Settings**
-   - Configure your streaming settings (RTMP URL, stream key)
+   - Configure your Bible, song, and background settings as needed
    - Adjust overlay fonts and colors
-   - Set VDO.Ninja URL if using remote video

 ### Window Layout